dariosharp/self-hosted-cloud/file-system/README.md

 - Copy-o-Write is a feature that prevents data from being overwritten.
 It is useful in case of a failure during writing.
 - Logical volume manager means that the filesystem is able to manage RAID setups..

+**Summarizing**:
+ZFS can detect corrupted files, supports RAID without the use of additional tools, and provides Copy-on-Write (CoW) and Snapshots.
+This makes ZFS very reliable and powerful for managing RAID and data that needs to be stored for a long time.

 # How to configure ZTF in mirroring